What is the Lawrence Student Writers Workshop all about?

 The LSWW has been featured in numerous local articles and broadcasts and was the subject of a national PBS television broadcast.
 ABL also has received several awards, including a National Council of Teachers of English award as a Center of Excellence in the Language Arts, and has been recognized in letters of commendation from esteemed educator Theodore Sizer and South African anti-apartheid activist Walter Sisulu.

-The 2017 Lawrence Student Writers Workshop will take place at the Lawrence History Center for three weeks in July (exact dates TBD soon).
+The 2018 Lawrence Student Writers Workshop will take place at the Lawrence History Center for three weeks July 9 - July 27, 2018.
 Classes are held Monday through Friday from 9 a.m. to 2 p.m.
 Roundtrip bus transportation is provided at no cost to students.

 The student workshop runs in conjunction with the ABL Writing Workshop for Teachers, offering numerous opportunities for students and teachers to share writing and codevelop curricula for the upcoming school year.